javoire/randomcreations/content/t/interactive-3D-ui-with-unlockable-mouse-cursor.md

 1. We branch off on **Unlocked Mouse** is **true**
 1. We retrieve the mouse position and convert from **screen space** to **world space**
-1. We set that to be the world location and rotation of the **Widget Interaction** component
+1. We set that to be the world location and rotation of the **WidgetInteraction** component

 And when the mouse gets locked again:

 1. We branch off on **Unlocked Mouse** is **false**
-1. We reset the position and rotation of the **Widget Interaction** component to that of the **Camera** component, as it was its original position.
+1. We reset the position and rotation of the **WidgetInteraction** component to that of the **Camera** component, as it was its original position.

 That's it!
 Let me know if you have any questions: [@dahljonatan](https://twitter.com/dahljonatan)